 Gold Rush took this a step further, adding random deaths to the mix.
 What do I mean?
 A big chunk of the game is non-interactive, with your character buying passage to the second half of the game by sea or land depending on how much you're willing to spend.
 If you take, say, the land path, sometimes you'll arrive and just drop dead of cholera.
 Or you'll be walking through a swamp, when a crocodile just appears and murders you.
 The reason for this sadism?
 Because sometimes, shit just happens.

 Speaking of which, here's the greatest conversation in adventure game history.

-, was one of the earliest 'talkies', made at a time when nobody saw a problem with having developers play most of the parts instead of paying for actors to do it.
-With the exception of the Tex Murphy crew, this proved to be a Mistake.
+The second game, The Dagger of Amon Ra, was one of the earliest 'talkies', made at a time when nobody saw a problem with having developers play most of the parts instead of paying for actors to do it.
+This proved to be a Mistake.
 In this scene, Laura has found her way into the world's least subtle speakeasy, where she catches a little song I guarantee you will never be able to get out of your head.
 But oh, how you'll try... try and fail so hard...